-The undersigned hereby appoints DREW LEWIS and JUDY L. SWANTAK, and each of them, as Proxies, each with the power to appoint a substitute, and hereby authorizes them to represent and to vote all the shares of stock of UNION PACIFIC CORPORATION which the undersigned is entitled to vote at the Annual Meeting of Shareholders to be held on April 19, 1996 or any adjournment or postponement thereof as indicated in this Proxy upon all matters referred to on the reverse side and described in the Proxy Statement for the Meeting, and, in their discretion as set forth in the Proxy Statement, upon any other matters that may properly come before the meeting.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF DIRECTORS AND FOR PROPOSALS 2, 3 AND 4.
+The undersigned hereby appoints DREW LEWIS and JUDY L. SWANTAK as Proxies, each with the power to appoint a substitute, and hereby authorizes them to represent and to vote all the shares of stock of UNION PACIFIC CORPORATION which the undersigned is entitled to vote at the Annual Meeting of Shareholders to be held on April 19, 1996 or any adjournment or postponement thereof as indicated in this Proxy upon all matters referred to on the reverse side and described in the Proxy Statement for the Meeting, and, in their discretion, upon any other matters that may properly come before the meeting.
+If no direction is made, this Proxy will be voted FOR the election of Directors and FOR proposals 2, 3 and 4.